bluekvirus/Stage.js/HOWTO.md

 ###Need recursively rendered tree-like View?

 You can always use **CompositeView** as the view type and use this *Marionette* way of building recursively rendered views.
 It is recommended to use the built-in **Tree** widget rather than building recursive views yourself.
-The `type` configure should not be needed in any occasions when building your application.
+The `type` configure should **NOT** be needed in any occasions when building your application.

 ###Supporting crossdomain ajax?